 Start the Love during Your Onboarding Process

 Creating a positive employee experience isn’t just about making sure there are plenty of pizza parties (although they never hurt).
 The employee experience begins Day One with onboarding.
 Especially around this time of the year, make sure your new employees feel loved by asking them about themselves, and take time to listen to their responses.
 Then, have their favorite snack or a book in their favorite genre waiting for them at their desk on their first day.
-Create engagement and a great employee experience from the very beginning.
+Create engagement employee experience from the very beginning.

 Give the Gift of Time

 With a holiday all about love, it is no secret that the present employees want the most is extra time to spend with their loved ones.
 Grant that wish by allowing your employees to leave the office a few hours early, or take an extra-long lunch to celebrate the day.

 Looking to bond with your coworkers?
 An off-site activity such as bowling, a lunch out, or even a happy hour can help to improve friendships among peers and contribute to positive employee experience.
 One of the most significant indicators of engagement among employees is having a close friend at work.
 By coordinating off-site events, you’re fostering an environment for friendships to form, that might not otherwise happen.
 Interacting with our co-workers outside of the workplaces provides a different perspective.

 With the leading cause of turnover being due to a bad relationship with your manager, it is no wonder that communicating effectively with your employees can have an immediate impact on employee engagement.
 Have everyone in your company take a Language of Appreciation test and report the results to their supervisor.
 Not only will managers be able to recognize their direct reports more effectively, but employees will feel recognized too!